-Do you know the difference between farm raised and wild caught fish?
+Do you know the difference between farm-raised and wild-caught fish?
 Did you even know there was a difference?
-Check your grocery store’s offerings next time you visit the Seafood counter – you will be shocked to see how many varieties are farm raised vs wild caught (warning: the price may shock you too!).
+Check your grocery store’s offerings next time you visit the Seafood counter – you will be shocked to see how many varieties are farm-raised vs wild-caught (warning: the price may shock you too!).

-So, what’s the BIG deal?
-Farm raised fish are “farmed” in man-made ponds and pens with thousands upon thousands of other fish, often located near oceans and larger waterways.
-Instead of eating other fish (as they do in the wild), these fish are fed a diet of fish meal, grains and soy (yes, I said SOY!).
+Farm-raised fish are “farmed” in man-made ponds and pens with thousands upon thousands of other fish, often located near oceans and larger waterways.
+Instead of eating other fish (as they do in the wild), these fish are fed a diet of fish meal, grains, and soy (yes, I said SOY!).
 The grains they are fed are farmed on land; therefore, you can’t be sure that these grains are free from pesticides or other harmful chemicals.

-Moreover, farm raised fish are susceptible to ingesting PCB’s (Polychlorinated biphenyl) and dioxins since they often encounter run-off and harmful chemicals from large manufacturing plants and facilities before their fellow wild fish do.
+Moreover, farm-raised fish are susceptible to ingesting PCBs (Polychlorinated biphenyl) and dioxins since they often encounter run-off and harmful chemicals from large manufacturing plants and facilities before their fellow wild fish do.

-Are all farm raised fish at risk for these conditions and chemicals?
+Are all farm-raised fish at risk for these conditions and chemicals?
 No. However, how can you tell?
 Most packaging doesn’t specify.
 Therefore, when in doubt, I go wild-caught – EVEN for my canned fish (tuna, salmon, etc).

 Have a great day and don’t forget to make sure you are buying wild-caught fish at the grocery!1